Consistent Query Answering for Existential Rules with Closed Predicates: Recoverability

 ***OLD STUFF:

 QUESTA PARTE SU ACYCLIC È SBAGLIATA, NON È IN PTIME MA È NP-completa:

-We now analyze acyclic dependencies, and prove that deciding weak consistency in this case can be done in PTIME \wrt data complexity.
+We now analyze acyclic dependencies, and prove that deciding recoverability in this case can be done in PTIME \wrt data complexity.
 To this aim, we introduce the notion of TGD expansion sequence.

 \begin{definition}[TGD expansion sequence] Given a database $\D$, a set of dependencies $\constr$, and a subset $\D_0$ of $\D$, a TGD expansion sequence (TES) of $\D_0$ in $\SD$ is a sequence $\seq=\tup{W_1,\ldots,W_p}$ where every $W_i$ (called expansion step) is a quadruple of the form $\tup{B_i,\tau_i,\sigma_i,H_i}$ such that, for each $i\in\{1,\ldots,p\}$: